A heart catheterization is a minimally invasive procedure used to diagnose and treat some heart conditions.

 What Is Heart Catheterization?

-During a heart catheterization, a doctor inserts a thin tube (catheter) into a blood vessel and threads it up to the heart.
+During a heart catheterization, a doctor uses an X-ray or ultrasound to insert a thin tube (catheter) into a blood vessel and thread it up the heart.
 Specially trained doctors perform heart catheterizations in a lab designed for this procedure.
 This procedure allows the doctor to:

 - Measure how well your child’s heart is working